 A list of available graduate programs can be found on the Programs of Study page.
-A list of available graduate joint degrees, coordinated degrees, and fast track programs (undergraduate + graduate combos) is shown below.
-For more information on degree requirements, refer to the academic departments/schools sections of this catalog and/or publications from the individual departments or schools.
+A list of available accelerated bachelor's to master's programs and joint degree pathway programs is shown below.
+For more information on graduate degree requirements, refer to the academic departments/schools sections of this catalog and/or publications from the individual departments or schools.